pacs-course/pacs-examples/Examples/src/FixedPointSolver/README.md

 to use some standard algorithms that allow a parallel version, even if in this version I do not use the parallel capability.
 * We can add an accelerator, and some are provided in `Accelerators.hpp`.
     An accelerator takes as input the last iterate and returns a corrected value which hopefully provides a better convergent sequence.
+I have made the choice to implement the accelerators as a policy, so that they can be developed independently of the main class.
+Moreover, I decided to agglomerate the iterator function in the accelerator, to save memory in case phi is a callable object of big size.
+With agglomeration the accelerator and the main class share the same memory for the iterator function.
-* Test of convergence based on the distance of two consecutive iterates (which is classical for fixed oint iterations).
+* Test of convergence based on the distance of two consecutive iterates (which is classical for fixed point iterations).
 * I have used an aggregate (a `struct` called `FixedPointOptions`) to store the options, which have a default value.
 You may change the options by passing a modified
 `FixedPointOption` to the the solver class.
 A possibility is to make this struct internal to the `FixedPointIteration` class.
 Indeed, it is used only in conjunction with the use of a `FixedPointIteration`.
 * If you want to have a more verbose output compile with